-In MBK my character is tempted to leave his wife, but in TUS my wife and I have a strong connection working side by side in the community, and is admired by most of the characters in the play, except for the gang of course.
+In MBK my character is tempted to leave his wife, but in TUS my wife and I have a strong connection working side by side in the community and is admired by most of the characters in the play, except for the gang of course.

 This year you also acted in Darren Anthony’s Secrets of A Black Boy, what was that like?

 It was a challenge.
-It was the first time I was working with an all male cast, most people don’t know that developing relationships with men is challenging.
+It was the first time I was working with an all-male cast, most people don’t know that developing relationships with men is challenging.

 I grew up in a home with 5 sisters, and most of my friends are women.
 Being around just guys was different.
-Just random conversation was strange to me.
+A random conversation was strange to me.
 I tend to stay to myself when I’m on a production.
 I’m somewhat of an introvert, to tell the truth.

-Being around a different energy, and not being in a Christian production, where in the latter we would pray before starting work, there we just started working, and we worked hard, long hours man.
+Being around a different energy, and not being in a Christian production, wherein the latter we would pray before starting work, there we just started working, and we worked hard, long hours man.